 The time it takes for probiotics to work depends on the probiotic strain being used, the composition of the gut microbiome of the individual and the symptoms the individual is experiencing.
 Everyone is unique with different gut microbiomes, each as unique as our fingerprints12.
 Therefore, it can be difficult to predict how quickly an individual will respond to a particular probiotic supplement.

 When it comes to specific probiotic strains, each strain has a different effect on the gut microbiome.
-For example, significant improvements in a range of digestive symptoms were seen within 2 weeks when Bifidobacteria lactis HN019 was supplemented daily13.
+For example, positive improvements on mental wellbeing were seen within thirty days when Lactobacillus acidophilus Rosell-52 and Bifidobacteria longum Rosell-175 was supplemented daily13.
 Other strains such as Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1® when taken daily have been detected in the vaginal flora 7 days14 after starting probiotic supplementation.
 However, improvement of symptoms when taking these strains was noted after a month of supplementation15.
 In contrast to this, Saccharomyces boulardii, the probiotic yeast, has been shown to have beneficial effects quite quickly, notably in one trial, within 3 days16.
 Find out more on this topic by reading Are all probiotics the same?

 As a result, it can be difficult to pinpoint exactly when the effects of a specific probiotic supplement will be noticed.
 It is always a good idea when starting a new supplement to keep a journal of symptoms you are experiencing from before you start the supplement and for the first few weeks of taking it.
 This will help you to keep track of any changes you notice to your health as you introduce a new supplement.
 Keep in mind that your body will have a unique response to probiotic supplementation which is dependent on factors specific to the individual.